wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 1. Have a "break-glass" procedure if auth secrets are stolen.
 1. Detect unauthorized access to auth secrets.
 App alert if secret is absent or not good.

-## Skill Certification
+## Vault Skill Certification

-In 2020 Hashicorp offers a $70 for 1 hour certification exam for Vault.
+In 2020 Hashicorp offers (for just $70) a 1 hour certification exam for Vault.

 1	Compare authentication methods
    * Describe authentication methods